explaingit

 USE CASE 1

-Scrape product prices, headlines, or other data from websites by fetching HTML and selecting elements with CSS queries.
+Scrape product prices, headlines, or table rows from a website by selecting HTML elements with CSS selectors.

 USE CASE 2